romkatv/powerlevel10k/README.md

 Yes, provided that you are using zsh >= 5.4.

-Loading time, or time to first prompt, can be measured with the following benchmark:
+Loading time, or time to the first prompt, can be measured with the following benchmark:

 ```zsh
 time (repeat 1000 zsh -dfis <<< 'source ~/powerlevel10k/powerlevel10k.zsh-theme')